femboyfin/dbdideas/survivor_perks.md

 - Now works while healthy
   - Enables use against instant-down killers.
-- No longer reveals your Aura
+- No longer reveals your aura
   - Removes punishment for using your own perk.
 - Now deactivates upon taking your shielded-hit
   - Allows you to begin progress towards another shield-hit immediately.